Phil Schnetzer, CPI

 Foundations

-Any deck with a walking surface more than 2 feet above the ground needs to rest on concrete piers that extend below the frost line.
+Most, if not all NS municipalities, require that any deck with a walking surface more than 2 feet above the ground OR any deck that (no matter the height) that is attached to the home needs to rest on concrete piers that extend below the frost line.
 In Nova Scotia, that's typically 4–5 feet down, depending on location.
 Concrete that doesn't go below the frost line will heave with freeze-thaw cycles, and your deck moves with it.

 Columns